RENJITHVS/Restaurant_project/Readme.md

 ## Features

 - View menu items
-- Select and add items to cart
+- Select and add the quandity of the menu items
 - Place orders
 - JWT authentication for user login and registration